 During this stage, you typically have little contact with the local culture and everything seems new and exciting.

 During this stage, the novelty wears off and you start to become anxious or frustrated with the way that things operate around you.
 You may experience stressors such as miscommunications, the inability to complete simple tasks, and overwhelming homesickness or sadness.
 Little things such as losing your keys or ordering the wrong food may make you feel extremely overwhelmed and defeated.
 It is common to feel fatigued during this stage.

 This stage emerges as you start to feel more confident in your ability to communicate with those around you.
 You feel comfortable in not only navigating the community but also in navigating cultural differences.
 You have established support systems and have methods to seek help.

 Stage 4: Acceptance

-In this stage, you feel at home in the culture around you.
+In this stage, you feel at home in the surrounding culture.
 Some describe themselves as bi-cultural, reaching a point when they feel comfortable in both cultures.

 These stages progress at different rates for different people.
 What’s important to keep in mind is that these experiences are completely normal.